 Being in the app development field for a while now the most frequent question people ask me is what to do if they have an idea for an app?
 Do they need to research something?
 Maybe write a business plan?
 Hire developers?
 Lots of people don’t act on their ideas because they simply don’t know what to do.
 They have never done anything like that before and hence they don’t know what to do next.

-At Messapps we have worked on well over a 100 apps and we had quite a lot of experience in “starting” new projects.
+At Messapps we have worked on well over 100 apps and we had quite a lot of experience in “starting” new projects.
 Our process was not always perfect, and in fact, when I look back at what it was I can see how many mistakes we have been making before.
 Today, however, we have nailed down the start of projects by working in sprints.
-Our sprints are based on fundamentals of deep work, precise scheduling and efficiency.
-With their help we are able to jump start any business in 5 days and put it on the rails, ready for design and development.
+Our sprints are based on the fundamentals of deep work, precise scheduling, and efficiency.
+With their help we are able to jump-start any business in 5 days and put it on the rails, ready for design and development.

-In this post we will talk about exactly what you need to do on each of the five days and how to ensure that your idea is ready for a smooth execution.
+In this post, we will talk about exactly what you need to do on each of the five days and how to ensure that your idea is ready for smooth execution.

 It is important to note that some preparation still needs to happen before the sprint begins.
 In our case, since we are working with clients this means we need to onboard our client and prepare all project tools.

-Onboarding client has two steps .
-First we send our clients an onboarding questionnaire.
-It includes standard questions about name, email and phone number as well as several important business questions:
+The onboarding client has two steps.
+First, we send our clients an onboarding questionnaire.
+It includes standard questions about name, email, and phone number as well as several important business questions: